gcatanese/openapi-request-response-validation/README.md

 More on [Validating API requests and responses](https://medium.com/geekculture/validating-api-requests-and-responses-25ed5cc9e846)

-The `openapi-request-response-validator` is a SpringBoot application with a REST controller to allow Postman scripts (or other clients) to send the payload to validate.
+The `openapi-request-response-validator` is a SpringBoot (Java) application implementing a REST controller to allow Postman scripts (or other clients) to send the payload to be validated.
 The OpenAPI file can be supplied at startup.

 ## How does it work?